Pakistan's World Cup 2019 journey comes to an end

 Bangladesh made two changes from their loss to India on Tuesday.
 Mahmudullah is fit again and comes in for middle-order batsman Sabbir Rahman.
 Spinner Mehidy Hasan replaces fast bowler Rubel Hossain.

-Bangladesh is definitely out but fifth-place Pakistan, which has won its last three games, has a remote mathematical chance of advancing to the semifinals.
-It can draw level with New Zealand in fourth on 11 points if it beats Bangladesh but needs to win by at least 316 runs on Friday to advance.
-That has never been achieved before in ODI history.

-Bangladesh has won the last four ODIs against Pakistan.
-Pakistan has a 31-5 overall record against Bangladesh in completed matches.
+Bangladesh have won the last four ODIs against Pakistan.
+Pakistan have a 31-5 overall record against Bangladesh in completed matches.

 Teams